schlick7/LuteForMobile/docs/tts_and_ai_plan.md

 #### Reader Integration
 - Add TTS button to sentence reader
+- Add AI tab to term dictionary (only visible when AI provider != 'None' AND term translation toggle is ON)
-- Add term translation via AI in tooltip or separate action
+  - Fetches translation only when AI tab is opened
+  - Caches translation to avoid re-fetch
-- Add sentence translation via AI in sentence reader
+- Add sentence translation via AI in sentence reader (button only visible when AI provider != 'None' AND sentence translation toggle is ON)
 - Display loading states for AI calls

 ---